Training Science Series #9 - A Brief Introduction to Zone Training

-This is an article series designed to help further educate my Performance Coaching clients.
-I am releasing it in this article series to help educate more people to create a life of health and adventure.
+This is an article series designed to help further educate my Performance Coaching clients, but also anyone interested in learning how to train more successfully.
 If you are interested in getting fitter -- irrespective of whether you are a novice or regular athlete -- then please read through this series and learn more about the endurance training process.
-I welcome you onboard as your performance coach to help guide you to the summit of your athletic potential!
+I also hope to welcome you onboard as your performance coach one day if you need mentoring to reach the summit of your athletic potential!

-The sports lab is the best place to determine accurately the AT and LT heart-rates.
-However, you can use the next best thing—testing them with specific workouts.
-At C2TS Performance Coaching, I get my athletes to run different workout tests to determine their aerobic and anaerobic threshold heart-rates.
+The sports lab is the best place to determine accurately the AT and LT zones.
+However, you can use the next best thing—testing them with specific workouts using Heart Rate.
+At Couch to the Summit Performance Coaching, I get my athletes to run different workout tests to determine their aerobic and anaerobic threshold zones.
 We regularly retest these heart-rate thresholds, to ensure our training zones are optimised as fitness changes occur.
 Once we have the heart-rates, we can use maths to calculate the heart-rate zones to be used in training.
 I use five heart-rate zones (with an added zone for recovery) to help my athletes understand the training intensities they should be applying for their daily workouts.
-Zone’s 1 and 2 (benath the AT) are used for aerobic capacity training, while zones 3-4 (above the AT) are used for utilization training.
+Zone’s 1 and 2 (beneath the AT) are used for aerobic capacity training, while zones 3-4 (above the AT) are used for utilization training.
 Zone 4 is essentially open-ended up on the upper range to the max HR.
 Zone 5 (sprint pace) can be lightly used either during capacity or utilization training periods largely for muscular strength training more than anything.

 An example below of the zones for an athlete with an AT of 153 and LT of 170bpm: